 Care for your mental health

 If you need to take opioids after surgery or an injury, use only the amount your doctor prescribed.
 Once you’ve finished the dose or you’re no longer in pain, stop taking the medication.
-Staying on these drugs for less than two weeks makes you less likely to become dependent on them.

-Watch for signs of dependence
+Watch for signs of addiction